Achieving Independence with Adaptive Equipment

 Acquiring a brachiation kit for cerebral palsy children might be the next step in advancing their mobility beyond that of a wheelchair.

-There are many benefits of using brachiation kits for cerebral palsy children:
+There are many benefits of brachiation kits for cerebral palsy children:

 Consider installing a brachiation kit for cerebral palsy inside or outside of your home.
-With the use of a brachiation kit, cerebral palsy children can exercise mobility without the use of a wheelchair or stroller.
+With the use of a brachiation kit, children with cerebral palsy can exercise mobility without the use of a wheelchair or stroller.

 Toilet training is an important milestone in a child’s life.
 It means a step towards independence and freedom.
 The process of toilet training can be stressful for children and frustrating for parents, especially if the child has cerebral palsy.